rescriptbr/reform/website/docs/getting-started/getting-started.md

 - 1. The `Form.use` hook calling: This is the hook provided by reform.
 It returns a `form` record that is typed as `Form.api` and you can read more about its api _here_.
 - 2. The `onSubmit` parameter: Just a function that will be called when you trigger the `form.submit` function.
 - 3. The `validationStrategy`: We're telling to reform which strategy of validation we want to use, in this case, we're using `OnDemand` which means that we'll trigger the validation **manually** using the `form` record.
 - 4. The `schema` parameter: It's a schema created using [ReSchema](https://github.com/rescriptbr/reschema).
-You can read more about the usage of _reschema with reform_ and in its _official documentation_.
+You can read more about the usage of ReSchema with ReForm [here](https://github.com/rescriptbr/reschema/blob/master/docs/reform.md).

 ### Creating our form component
 We need a form to make everything work, so we're going to use a combination of inputs and buttons to create a simple sign up form: